-Manual testing isn't always practical and automation testing can't catch everything.
+Manual testing isn't always practical and automated testing can't catch everything.
 So how do you know when you should use automated or manual testing?

 Let’s say your organization has an iOS app and Apple releases a new version of iOS (sound familiar?).
 The more automated test cases you already have on hand, the faster you’ll be able to pinpoint what updates need to be made.